brainlife/docs/docs/tutorial/t1w-preprocessing.md

 ## Anatomical (T1w) preprocessing.

-This page highlights the most common steps used to preprocess anatomical magentic resonance imaging data (T1-weighted or T1w) on brainlife.io The goal of this pipeline is to process anatomical data for successive analyses – volumetric analyses from T1w meausres, combination of T1w and diffusion-weighted MRI (dMRI) or functional neuroimaging data (fMRI). pipelines.
+This page demonstrate common steps used to preprocess anatomical magnetic resonance imaging data (T1-weighted or T1w) on brainlife.io The goal of this turorial is to show how process anatomical data for successive analyses – volumetric analyses from T1w meausres, combination of T1w and diffusion-weighted MRI (dMRI) or functional neuroimaging data (fMRI). pipelines.
 This pipelines combines functions from FSL, Automatic Registration Toolbox (ART), and Freesurfer.

 This tutorial will use a combination of skills developed in the introduction-to-brainlife tutorial ().
 If you have not read this, or you are not comfortable staging, processing, archiving and viewing data on brainlife.io, please go back and follow that tutorial before beginning this one.